Vyral/shannon-doser/_posts/2020-02-25-a-quick-introduction-to-our-team-and-how-we-can-help-you.md

 youtube_code: 8Q6rC9tYqB0
 ---

-{% include youtube.html %}<center>We had an amazing year in 2019, and with our new video blog, we’re looking forward to an even better one in 2020.
-Here’s what you can expect in the coming months.</center>
+{% include youtube.html %}

+<center>We had an amazing year in 2019, and with our new video blog, we&rsquo;re looking forward to an even better one in 2020.
+Here&rsquo;s what you can expect in the coming months.</center>

+&nbsp;

 We’re here to introduce ourselves, brag about our team, and celebrate our successes in 2019. **Our names are Shannon Doser and Kami Savage and we’re with SDG and Associates and Keller Williams Realty Partners.** We have been in real estate in Kansas City for a combined 26 years and in business together for the last three-and-a-half years.&nbsp;